Jack Orlik makes some interesting discoveries amidst Berlin’s flotsam and jetsam…

 Did the person who left an old TV in our communal hall, with ‘Funktioniert Noch!’ joyously attached to the remote control (still containing batteries) know that it would be used for huge games of Sing Star?
 Could the dumper of an old MDF desk and wooden chair on Eberswalder Straße have considered that they would enable my flatmate to get a writing job?

-In Berlin, carefully placing a whole but empty bottle of beer on the pavement is not littering, but philanthropy—each time you do so, an old tramp is given the means earn his Pfand, become a sidewalk entrepreneur, and take his place in the fabric of the city’s society.
+In Berlin, carefully placing a whole but empty bottle of beer on the pavement is not littering, but philanthropy—each time you do so, someone is given the means to recoup the Pfand (deposit), to become a sidewalk entrepreneur and take his or her place in the fabric of society.

 Those with less humanitarian intentions, discarding broken or useless objects, are just as important in the creation of the city.
 The rubbish we see adds to the web of context through which we experience Berlin’s different streets, parks and neighbourhoods.